miro-muller/SQL-Portfolio/README.md

-## Hey!
+## Hello there!
 Welcome to my SQL repository where I add examples of the code I've written on my SQL journey.